lgheric/concise-counter-of-post-views/readme.txt

 * Initial release with basic post view tracking

 == Upgrade Notice ==

+= 3.1 =
+This plugin has been replaced by RW PostViewStats Lite.
+Please switch to the new plugin for continued updates and support.

 = 3.0 =
 Major feature update: adds support for today’s views, Ajax view counting, and shortcode display.